GStreamer/gstreamer/markdown/rtp.md

   needs based on the requested pads; it also contains an rtpjitterbuffer.
 * <tt><a href="/data/doc/gstreamer/head/gst-plugins-good-plugins/html/gst-plugins-good-plugins-rtpjitterbuffer.html">rtpjitterbuffer</a></tt>
   is an RTP buffer that controls network jitter and reorders packets.
-It also dumps packets that arrive to late, handles packet retransmission and lost packet notification and adjusts for sender-receiver clock drift.
+It also dumps packets that arrive too late, handles packet retransmission and lost packet notification and adjusts for sender-receiver clock drift.
 * <tt><a href="/data/doc/gstreamer/head/gst-plugins-good-plugins/html/gst-plugins-good-plugins-rtpptdemux.html">rtpptdemux</a></tt>
   is an element that usually sits on the rtpbin src